davidbalbert/blip/README.md

 ## Details and stray thoughts

-Name idea: people sometimes use chainmale gloves when cutting things on a mandolin.
+Name idea: people sometimes use chain mail gloves when cutting things on a mandolin.
 It lets you use the sharp tool more safely.
 This is what I want for the language.
 Maybe there's a name that evokes that.

 Rust and Swift are like C++ – too big and not much fun.
 Zig is smaller, but doesn't have enough memory safety.
 Go is lots of fun, but GC isn't right for all software.
 CSP is great.